LGBTQ+ Refugees in Canada

 By Alex Newman

 Fifty years ago, Canada passed amendments to a law to decriminalize homosexual activity.
 Although it was the height of the sexual revolution for women, the law was considered ground-breaking.
-Back then, only a handful of US states had taken similar steps (and didn’t become legal nationwide until 2003).
+Back then, only a handful of U.S. states had taken similar steps (and didn’t become legal nationwide until 2003).
 England’s 1967 law came with several qualifiers, just as in Canada.
 France made homosexuality legal by amending the penal code in 1791 during the French Revolution, and Italy followed a century later in 1890.

-Some see this backlash as a sign that LGBTQ+ activism has increased its visibility that may lead to change, but for the increasing number of refugees caught in the middle of violence, change can’t happen soon enough.
+Some see this backlash as a sign that LGBTQ+ activism has increased its visibility, which may lead to change, but for the increasing number of refugees caught in the middle of violence, change can’t happen soon enough.
 To meet the growing demand, a number of Canadian NGOs have stepped up their efforts by either helping those at risk apply from safe second countries through their networks, or by helping asylum seekers with settlement and applications once they arrive in Canada.

 Karlene Williams-Clarke is one of those refugee claimants.
 A familiar face on the international LGBTQ+ activist scene, as co-chair for J-FLAG (Jamaica Forum for Lesbians All-Sexuals and Gays) and other organizations, Williams-Clarke travelled the world “bringing light to what was going on in Jamaica, and being a voice for lesbian and bisexual women.”